-Maybe because I grew up near the coast that I enjoy watching the shrimping boats go out to sea that I find their shape spiritual in some way but I had not realized how they also sail with arms wide open.
-Under the sunlight or in darkness they keep their arms wide open.
-Hopeful I’m sure for a good and plentiful catch.
-But I realized that even though they return from a disappointing trip, they still have their arms open for I don’t think there is an option not to keep them open.
+Maybe because I grew up near the coast is that I enjoy watching shrimping boats at sea.
+I find their shape spiritual in some way but had not realized they also sail with arms wide open.
+Under the sunlight or in darkness they keep their arms wide open hopeful I’m sure for a good and plentiful catch.
+But I realized that even though they return from a disappointing trip, they still have their arms open for I don’t think there is an option.

 It takes some confidence and faith to open your arms like Rose just try it and you will see.
 It exposes our chests in complete trust for whatever comes our way.
 It sort of feels like losing our imaginary shield; like going to war with no protection and pure faith and trust in ourselves.
 To me that is beyond hard.
 Having the courage to do so is important and I want to give it a shot.

 Watching Christ every day standing with arms wide open reminded me that he is the shield, not me.
 It has taken me a couple of decades to know that faith in God is the answer to issues such as overcoming insecurity and overcoming unfortunate circumstances.
 I’ve also learned that God is not a Santa Claus to ask for whatever we want or need.
 Christ is a friend, a close friend, to talk to in good and bad times.
-To thank him in good and in bad time for his immense love and all the things we own and enjoy, in bad times ask him for help and he will respond.
+To thank him for his immense love and all the things we own and enjoy, in bad times ask him for help.
+He will respond.
 I’ve experienced so many miracles that I can assure you he listens to us.
 The hard part is knowing that – notice I wrote knowing not believing.

-Having experienced such blessings and having witnessed a good number of miracles, I often wonder why I’m not a confident woman, but I am nowhere near being confident.
+Having experienced such blessings and having witnessed a good number of miracles, I often wonder why I am not a confident woman, but I am nowhere near being confident.
 Life has hit me hard and I’ve run to my shell where I write and paint.